Emurgo/the-bushi-shell/docs/Meiji.md

 [Pre-design](docs/Pre-design.md)

 # Brainstorming:
+## Background:
+  This design was inspired by the structure of stackable bento boxes and LEGOS.
+If one part is not needed, then it should be able to be removed and assembled again with ease.
+The point of this design is provide a set of stackable layers that could be customizable to fit the user's need alongside hosting the Pi.

 ### **What will this model include?**
 - Layered surfaces for individual internal design but same base design